npolar/chronopic.js/README.md

 Date/Time/Datetime JavaScript Widget ([demo](http://npolar.github.io/chronopic.js/demo/)).

 ### Usage:
-Chronopic is added to HTML elements by creating a new instance of *Chronopic* using a CSS selector string as the first parameter, and optionally a map of options as the second parameter:
+Chronopic is added to HTML elements by creating a new instance of *Chronopic* using a CSS selector string as the first parameter, and optionally a map of settings as the second parameter:

 ```javascript
 // Invoke Chronopic with specified settings on input fields of class datepicker